 I am a Clinical-Academic Neurological Physiotherapist, NIHR/HEE ICA Clinical Lecturer (2020/23) and Assistant Professor with the School of Medicine (Rehabilitation Research Group; Injury, Inflammation & Recovery Sciences AU3).
-I am also one of the AHP Clinical Academic Co-Leads with Nottingham University Hospitals NHS Trust where I support the capacity and capability development of clinical-academic careers in our AHP workforce and practice clinically as a Physiotherapist within neurological rehabilitation.
+I am also one of the Associate Cheif AHPs for Research & Innovation with Nottingham University Hospitals NHS Trust where I support the capacity and capability development of clinical-academic and research careers in our AHP workforce and practice clinically as a Physiotherapist within neurological rehabilitation.

 I qualified as a Physiotherapist in 2005 and specialised in Neurology in 2008, working across different neurological rotations and patient groups within Nottinghamshire.
 I was one of the first cohort of NIHR-funded Master's Fellowships (2009-10, UoN) and completed my PhD (2014-17, UoN) through a Clinical Training Fellowship with the Alzheimer's Society, "Gait, Falls, and Rehabilitation in Mild Cognitive Impairment".
 I have been involved in the NIHR Programme Grant, "Promoting Activity, Independence and Stability in people with Early Dementia and Mild Cognitive Impairment" (PrAISED, 2016-23) since its inception.

 In 2020 I was awarded an NIHR/HEE ICA Clinical Lectureship to pursue my clinical-academic career aspirations and research interests in rehabilitation and exercise in complex neurological patients using realist methods of enquiry.
 My project, "Personalisation of exercise for people with dementia: What works for whom, under what circumstances and why?" uses mixed methods and reflects my research skills in complex intervention development, realist methods of enquiry, and systematic reviews.